 Naver offers many opportunities for your company to be advertised on.
 The easiest one is, of course, Pay Per Click or Power Link.
 However, there are many other ways to display your website on Naver for little costs.
 You just need to ensure which categories would be best for you to appear in and, with the help of professionals and native South Korean specialists, it does not have to be all that difficult to enter the economically lucrative South Korean market.

 Ben is the Director of Business Solutions at Webcertain.
 With an extensive linguistic background, and over four years of hands-on search experience, Ben is a regular speaker at the International Search Summit and is one of the tutors at the International Marketing School.
 Familiar with a variety of different industry sectors and digital channels, he also makes sure that all clients’ international digital marketing strategies have been appropriately adapted to each target market.
-Ben’s areas of expertise are Pay per Click, SMO, Search Engine Optimisation, Online PR and Link Building applied to international and multilingual markets and project management.
-He also contributes to Webcertain's multilingual search blog.
+Ben’s areas of expertise are PPC, SMO, SEO, online PR and link building applied to international and multilingual markets and project management.